ErnestAroozoo/GPT-Discord-Chatbot/README.md

 ## Note

-The chatbot listens locally for voices for now.
+- The chatbot listens locally for voice input at the moment since the default Discord.py library does not officially support voice input from voice channels at this time.